Alan Tatchell Conrad 1478237 RAFVR: “The RAF Tourist”

 The red rose and plaque beside him in memory of Connie, his stance and smile undimmed down all the rich tapestry of the years since 1940.

 In February, June and November he heads to Weston-super-mare, for a couple of weeks break at the pretty RAFA hotel Flowerdown House on the beachfront.
-His June visit just happens to coincide with the annual Air Festival!
-Each year, he attends 230 Squadron reunions.
+His June visits just happen to coincide with the annual Air Festival!
+The 2018 event was another cracker, by all accounts, though so warm that Alan indulged himself with taxis about the place, rather than walking.

 211 Squadron Operations Record Book 1940, 1941 TNA AIR 27/1302